gethiox/HIDI/README.md

 Easy to use, easy to customize, and it has many quality of life features, carefully crafted with love to provide the best user experience possible.

-- Any number of **customized MIDI mappings**, switchable by dedicated key Piano, Chromatic and Control (every key with unique midi note, useful for DAW control) provided as default configuration
+- Any number of **customized MIDI mappings**, switchable by dedicated key, Piano, Chromatic and Control (every key with unique midi note, useful for DAW control) provided as default configuration
 - Gamepad analog input to **control CC, pitch-bend** and note/action emulation
 - Several actions like **octave** control (F1-F2), **semitone** (F3-F4), **mapping** (F5-F6), **channel** (F7-F8),